Silvia and Greg

 So, you’re heading to Cozumel.
 Fantastic choice.
 You’re probably dreaming of turquoise water, white-sand beaches, and a margarita with your name on it.
 But let’s get real for a second.
 How are you going to get from that amazing little taco stand you found to the beach club that’s calling your name?

 For most of us, navigating a new place can be a bit of a headache.
-You want to explore, but you also don’t want to get ripped off or waste half your day trying to figure out the local transport.
+You want to explore, but you also don’t want to get ripped off or waste half your day figuring out the local transport.
 In Cozumel, taxis are your best friend.
 They’re everywhere, they’re reliable, and they’re part of the island’s charm.
-This guide is going to break down everything you need to know about getting a taxi in Cozumel, so you can spend less time worrying and more time soaking up the sun.
+This guide will break down everything you need to know about getting a taxi in Cozumel, so you can spend less time worrying and more time soaking up the sun.

 The Lowdown on the Cozumel Taxi System

 First things first, let’s talk about the taxi system in Cozumel.
 It’s not a free-for-all like in some other places you might have visited.
-The taxi service here is regulated by a powerful local union, the Sindicato de Choferes Taxistas.
+A powerful local union regulates the taxi service here, the Sindicato de Choferes Taxistas.
 Think of them as the guardians of the taxi galaxy.
 This is actually a good thing for you.
 It means the taxis are well-maintained, the drivers are licensed, and there are standards to uphold.

 Most of the drivers have been doing this for years.
 They know the island like the back of their hand and take real pride in their work.
 Many of them are bilingual and have been trained as tour guides.
 So, don’t be surprised if your driver starts pointing out historical landmarks or telling you about the best spot to grab a bite to eat.
 It’s all part of the Cozumel experience.